What is Ansible?

 Here is a brief about the 3 types of tasks that Ansible automates:

-Provisioning – This tool can be used to set up servers in the target infrastructure.
+Provisioning – It is a tool that can be used to set up servers in the target infrastructure.

 Application deployment – By automating the deployment to your production systems of internally developed applications DevOps is made way easier.

-Configuration management – Alter configuration of an application, device, install or update applications, implement a security policy, OS, device, start and stop services.
-These is only some of the configuration tasks that can be done.
+Configuration management – It is used to alter the configuration of an application or device, install or update applications, implement a security policy, OS, device, start and stop services.
+These are only some of the configuration tasks that can be done.

 Irrespective of whether Ansible is hosted on the traditional servers, cloud, or virtualization platforms, it is highly efficient to automate IT environments.
-This Ansible config is also possible across various storage devices, firewalls, databases, etc. One of the interesting features that Ansible offers is that the user does not have to know the commands to perform a particular task.
+Ansible configuration is also possible across various platforms like storage devices, firewalls, databases, etc. One of the interesting features that Ansible offers is that the user does not have to know the commands to perform a particular task.
 Only specifying what state a user needs to attain is enough!

 Preparing for job interviews?
 Have a look at our blog on Ansible Interview Questions and excel your job interview!